pedrohsmaia/datablood/README.md

 ## Native Builds

 Native builds are needed if you're using custom native code in your project.
-More documentation can be found here in Expo's docs: [Building Standalone Apps](https://docs.expo.dev/workflow/customizing/#adding-custom-native-code-with-development-builds)
+More documentation can be found here in Expo's docs: [Adding Custom Native Code](https://docs.expo.dev/workflow/customizing/#adding-custom-native-code-with-development-builds)

 To run a [native build](https://docs.expo.dev/develop/development-builds/introduction):